Childhood Insomnia and Sleep Problems

 How much sleep do children need?

-Before you determine if your child has a sleep problem or disorder, it will help to understand children’s unique sleep needs.
 To function at their best, children and teens typically need more sleep than adults.
-The chart below outlines the recommended hours that developing kids should spend in slumber.
+The chart below outlines the recommended hours that developing kids should spend asleep.

 |How many hours of sleep do kids need?|